 - For ROCPs operated either by a joint powers authority or by a county office of education, one dollar (\$1) for every one dollar (\$1) awarded.
-The ROCP needs to be the Lead Agency on the application. - For all other LEAs, two dollars (\$2) for every one dollar (\$1) awarded.
+The ROCP needs to be the Lead Agency on the application. - o For all other LEAs, two dollars (\$2) for every one dollar (\$1) awarded.

-G2.
-Acceptable and Unacceptable Financial Match Sources
+b) Acceptable and Unacceptable Financial Match Sources

 Financial match must directly support and benefit the projects proposed in the grant.
-The match may include funding from the following sources:
+Table 4 identifies some acceptable and unacceptable financial match from various sources.